INDIAN SOCIETY OF PEDIATRIC GASTROENTEROLOGY, HEPATOLOGY AND NUTRITION

 • Following retirement of Professor Saroj Mehta in the year 1991 reins at PGIMER were taken up by Dr BR Thapa.

 • Dr MK Bhan had initiated his path breaking research in diarrheal disease and went on to establish internationally acclaimed ‘diarrheal disease research center’ at All India Institute of Medical Sciences – AIIMS, New Delhi.
 Later Dr NK Arora established clinical and research services in pediatric liver diseases at AIIMS.
+We recommend buying your favorite at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 • The other center was at KEM, Pune which was established by Dr Anand Pandit and Dr.Sheila Bhave.
 Their pioneering research in Indian Childhood Cirrhosis (ICC) established copper toxicity as the cause of ICC.
 Now Dr Ashish Bavdekar continues to work there on Wilson disease and other metabolic liver diseases.